Who's Behind Listverse?

 Top 10 Most Venomous Snakes

 The appropriately named Death Adder is found in Australia and New Guinea.
-They actually hunt and kill other snakes, including some on this list, usually via ambush.
+This venomous snake actually hunt and kill other snakes, including some on this list, usually via ambush.
 Death Adders look quite similar to vipers, in that they have triangular shaped heads and short, squat bodies.
-They typically inject around 40-100mg of venom with an LD of 0.4mg-0.5mg/kg.
+They typically inject around 40 to 100mg of venom with an LD of 0.4mg to 0.5mg/kg.
 An untreated Death Adder bite is one of the most dangerous in the world.
 The venom is a neurotoxin.
-A bite causes paralysis and can cause death within 6 hours, due to respiratory failure.
-Symptoms generally peak within 24-48 hours.
-Antivenin is very successful in treating a bite from a Death Adder, particularly due to the relatively slow progression of symptoms, but before its development, a Death Adder bite had a fatality rate of 50%.
-With the quickest strike in the world, a Death Adder can go from strike position to striking and back again within 0.13 of a second.
+A bite causes paralysis and can cause death within six hours, due to respiratory failure.
+Symptoms generally peak within 24 to 48 hours.
+Antivenin is very successful in treating a bite from a Death Adder, particularly due to the relatively slow progression of symptoms, but before its development, a Death Adder bite had a fatality rate of 50 percent.
+With the quickest strike in the world, a Death Adder can go from strike position to striking and back again within .13 of a second.

-Found in Australia, the Tiger snake has a very potent neurotoxic venom.
-Death from a bite can occur within 30 minutes, but usually takes 6-24 hours.
-Prior to the development of antivenin, the fatality rate from Tiger snakes was 60-70%.
+Found in Australia, the venomous Tiger snake has a very potent neurotoxic venom.
+Death from a bite can occur within 30 minutes, but usually takes 6 to 24 hours.
+Prior to the development of antivenin, the fatality rate from Tiger snakes was 60 to 70 percent.
 Symptoms can include localized pain in the foot and neck region, tingling, numbness and sweating, followed by a fairly rapid onset of breathing difficulties and paralysis.
 The Tiger snake will generally flee if encountered, but can become aggressive when cornered.
 It strikes with unerring accuracy.

 Another entry from Australia, the venom in a Taipan is strong enough to kill up to 12,000 guinea pigs.
 The venom clots the victim’s blood, blocking arteries or veins.
 It is also highly neurotoxic.
 Before the advent of an antivenin, there are no known survivors of a Taipan bite, and death typically occurs within an hour.
 Even with successful administration of antivenin, most victims will have an extensive stay in intensive care.
 It has been likened to the African Black Mamba in morphology, ecology and behavior.

-While I did say that I would not include multiple sub-species in this list, the incredible Inland Taipan deserves a spot of its own.
+While we did say that we wouldn’t include multiple sub-species in this list, the incredible Inland Taipan deserves a spot of its own.
 It has the most toxic venom of any land snake in the world.
 The maximum yield recorded for one bite is 110mg, enough to kill about 100 humans, or 250,000 mice!
 With an LD/50 of 0.03mg/kg, it is 10 times as venomous as the Mojave Rattlesnake, and 50 times more than the common Cobra.
 Fortunately, the Inland Taipan is not particularly aggressive and is rarely encountered by humans in the wild.
 No fatalities have ever been recorded, though it could potentially kill an adult human within 45 minutes.